getoutreach/outreach-platform-sdk/documentation/authorization/oauth.md

                                        &scope=<i>&lt;Permission1 Permission2 ...&gt;</i>
 </pre>

+> **NOTE**: The redirect URI and scope attribute values in the above endpoint must be URL-encoded.

 When the customer clicks 'Authorize' they'll be redirected to your Application_Redirect_URI (which must be in the whitelist specified when you created the application) with a _code_ query parameter which contains the authorization code associated with that customer.

 > **NOTE**: If you require other query parameters be maintained accross the